gabrielguerrero/ngrx-traits/libs/ngrx-traits/signals/api-docs.md

 props as first param if you need more.</p>

 **Kind**: global function
+**Warning**: The default mapPipe is [exhaustMap](https://www.learnrxjs.io/learn-rxjs/operators/transformation/exhaustmap).
+If your call returns an observable that does not complete after the first value is emitted, any changes to the input params will be ignored.
+Either specify [switchMap](https://www.learnrxjs.io/learn-rxjs/operators/transformation/switchmap) as mapPipe, or use [take(1)](https://www.learnrxjs.io/learn-rxjs/operators/filtering/take) or [first()](https://www.learnrxjs.io/learn-rxjs/operators/filtering/first) as part of your call.

 | Param | Type | Description |
 | --- | --- | --- |